sbweeden/blog_assets/isv_authn_flows/passkey_registration/readme.md

 ### Create an access policy to trigger the workflow

-This workflow is triggered via an access policy.
-In the examples shown in this article, the access policy was attached to the `Home page access` of the login portal, but it could also be attached to any application.
+In the examples shown in this section, the workflow is triggered via an access policy attached to the `Home page access` of the login portal, but it could also be attached to any application single-sign on configuration.

 The Access policy to be created has two rules:
    - If the workflow has been completed already, allow